GreptimeTeam/docs/docs/contributor-guide/how-to/how-to-write-sdk.md

+---
+description: Explains how to write a gRPC SDK for GreptimeDB, focusing on the GreptimeDatabase service, its methods, and the structure of requests and responses.
+---

 # How to write a gRPC SDK for GreptimeDB

 A GreptimeDB gRPC SDK only needs to handle the writes.
 The reads are standard SQL and PromQL, can be handled by any JDBC